tsedio/tsed/docs/tutorials/typeorm.md

 This tutorial provides two ways to create connection:

-- The first one uses @tsed/typeorm module to create multiple connections with @@ServerSettings@@,
+- The first one uses @tsed/typeorm module to create multiple connections with @@Configuration@@,
 - The second uses the new async provider feature introduced in v5.27 to create connection.

 Additionally, this topic shows you how you can use Entity from Typeorm with Ts.ED controller (on the bottom of this page).